stevus/web-browser/README.md

 |  Elektra |  Opera 4-6 |     |     |
 |  Presto |  Opera 7-12  |     |     |
 | Blink  |  Chrome 28+, Opera 15+, webkit fork |     |     |

 ### Creating the Render Tree

+The Render Tree maintains the knowledge of which nodes are rendered onto the page and where they are located and how they are should appear according to constraints such as screen size and user interaction.

 - Combine the DOM Tree and CSSOM Tree.